Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Disable (in prep for removal) writing of a default CONFIG.TXT
 -   More EMC support in CONFIG.TXT handling in EBTKS_SD.cpp

+## Commit \#106 02/26/2021

+Changes:
+-   Partial update of EMC code to new CONFIG.TXT parameters.
+Still all commented out until all changes have been made.
+So mostly folding in Russell's EMC update that predates the CONFIG.TXT changes